eruption-project/eruption/docs/README.md

     - [Privacy Considerations](#privacy-considerations)
     - [FAQs](#faqs)

-## Welcome to the Eruption documentation
+## Welcome to the Eruption Documentation

 Here you find an overview of the documentation available for the Eruption project